 My jaw dropped inside the spectacular Vatican Museum.
-I can’t even find the exact words on how I felt while slowly going around.
+I can’t even find the exact words for how I felt while slowly going around.
 It is the best museum I’ve been to and every piece seems to be priceless.
-Even the minutest thing of all would cost more than my life! 😀 I reckon that no visitors at the vatican Museum left unimpressed or shocked by its grandeur.
-It took me time to sink in that I was in the worlds greatest museum where art and religion is its main centrepiece.
+Even the minutest thing of all would cost more than my life! 😀 I reckon that no visitors to the Vatican Museum were left unimpressed or shocked by its grandeur.
+It took me time to sink in that I was in the world’s greatest museum where art and religion are its main centerpiece.

 Art Collections.
 You have to know that if you have to see all these collections, you’d be walking for 9 miles.
 Vatican Museum is composed of many museums or rooms with different themes or artists.
 Out of the 70,000 art collections, only 20,000 are on display.
-It took me a a half day to see almost everything inside.
+It took me a half-day to see almost everything inside.
 I definitely took my time inside.

 Related Post: The Gallery of Maps Inside the Vatican Museum

 Breakfast Inside the Vatican Museum